Canning Chicken Stock

 - Take the bones and place into Instant Pot.

-- Add carrot, celery and basil.
+- Add carrot, celery, onion and bay leaves

 - Cover the bones with water.